 You can try to argue that you cannot possibly have possession of any firearms stored in a safe for which you do not know the combination or have the key.
 However, there is no good way to prove you do not know the combination or have access to the key.

-Possessing a firearm following a felony or domestic violence conviction is a category B felony.
+Possessing a firearm following a felony or domestic violence conviction is a category B felony in Nevada.
 Penalties include:

 Since the punishment is so severe, I strongly advise prohibited persons not to live with gun owners.